dynamai/dynamai.github.io/README.md

 ## Missions
 Dynamai strives to:
-- To explore various foundational topics at the interface of dynamical systems and AI
+- To explore foundational topics at the interface of dynamical systems and AI
 - To produce state-of-the-arts research results and softwares at the interface of dynamical systems and AI
 - To share and disseminate knowledge and information about the latest progress in research at this interface
 - To provide education and consulting services to other institutions and industrial partners